We Don't Talk Anymore (Charlie Puth song)

-"We Don't Talk Anymore" is a song by American singer-songwriter Charlie Puth, featuring vocals from fellow American singer Selena Gomez.
+"We Don't Talk Anymore" is a song by American singer-songwriter Charlie Puth, featuring vocals from Selena Gomez.
 It was released on May 24, 2016, as the third single from Puth's debut studio album, Nine Track Mind.
 The artists wrote the song with Jacob Kasher Hindlin.
-Musically, it is a pop song with Puth's tropical-inspired production.
+Musically, it is a tropical-inspired pop song.

 The song peaked at number nine on the US Billboard Hot 100, earning Puth his second top-10 single and Gomez's sixth and Puth's second highest-charting single as a lead artist to date, behind "Attention".
 It has also attained the top 10 positions in more than 20 countries, and reached number one in Italy, Lebanon and Romania.
+It is certified Quintuple Platinum in the US, Australia, and Italy, as well as Diamond in France.

 Background

 Puth created the guitar line during a trip in Japan.
 He produced the beat in the Philippines and recorded his vocals in Los Angeles.
 Months later Puth played the song for Selena Gomez, whom he had met previously at an after party following the MTV Video Music Awards.
 He thought that their voices would complement each other well and then asked her to sing the second verse.
 Gomez's vocals were recorded in Puth's closet.
 Her recording session lasted approximately 15 minutes.
 On December 10, 2015, Puth posted a snippet of the song announcing the collaboration with Gomez.
 On January 10, 2016, Puth posted a second teaser.